youssefattia98/Research-Track-Assignment-1/README.md

 ### The Grabber ###

-The robot is equipped with a grabber, capable of picking up a token which is in front of the robot and within 0.4 metres of the robot's centre.
+The robot is equipped with a grabber, capable of picking up a token which is in front of the robot and within 0.4 meters of the robot's center.
 To pick up a token, call the `R.grab` method:

 ```python
 success = R.grab()